xuandung38/cms-docs/upgrade.md

 <a name="upgrade-3.0"></a>
 ## Upgrade from 2.6 to 3.0

+- Make sure PHP version to your server >= 7.1.3
 - Copy your theme to new source code.
 - Run `composer install` to update vendor packages.
 - Run `php artisan migrate` to update database.

-> {warning} Old custom plugin which you built with Botble CMS v2.6 will not work on v3.0.
+> {warning} Old custom plugins which you built with Botble CMS v2.6 will not work on v3.0.

 <a name="upgrade-2.5"></a>
 ## Upgrade from 2.5 to 2.6